wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

     the command line to see what's happening to them to explain why they are lost.
 With folding, there are a handful of tokens in several different categories, because there are non-canonical forms of letters in several scripts that can get "regularized".
-       * e.g., `curl -s localhost:9200/wiki_content/_analyze?pretty -d '{"analyzer": "text", "text" : "xÿz" }'`
+       * e.g., `curl -sk localhost:9200/wiki_content/_analyze?pretty -H 'Content-Type: application/json' -d '{"analyzer": "text", "text" : "xÿz" }'`
   * Stop words can be lost if you've enabled a language-specific analyzer where there was none before.
   * [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet)—which is common in
-    Wikipedias and Wiktionaries—tends to get murderized by lots of analyzers, which often split on the more esoteric characters.
+    Wikipedias and Wiktionaries—tends to get murderized by lots of analyzers, which sometimes split on the more esoteric characters.
   * Rarely, something really drastic happens, like all tokens in "foreign" scripts are lost.
 That is [double-plus-ungood](https://en.wiktionary.org/wiki/double-plus-ungood).
-* Changed Groups, Net Losses/Gains, Bad Splits/Collisions?—I like to skim through these and then re-run with folding enabled.
+* Changed Groups, Net Losses/Gains—I like to skim through these and then re-run with folding enabled.
 Review of all of these or a sizable random sample of these by a fluent speaker is often helpful.
   * Even if you want to review all the changes, enabling folding and looking at the residue can highlight different kinds of changes from the basic folded changes.
 * I think it's good to take into account the "main" language you are working in when reviewing